dreamfactorysoftware/dreamfactory-demo-pwa/README.md

 ### Setup in Production mode:

 ##### Be attention.
-For properly register Service Worker app must be served over HTTPS.
+For properly register Service Worker app must be served over HTTPS in production.

 #### First way - using serve package